Pairing Wine with Vegetarian Dishes: A Guide to Savoring the Garden with a Glass

 Vegan cheeses (often nut-based) have different textures and flavors, try lighter-bodied reds or creamy whites.

-A bold, fiery stir fry on a weeknight when you want to feel alive?
-A splash of Riesling ignites the spark.
+A bold, fiery stir fry on a weeknight when you want to feel alive is always invigorated with a splash of acidic Riesling.

-Let the food set the mood.
-Let the wine echo it.
+Let the food set the mood and have the wine echo it.

 Looking for a gorgeous set of everyday wine glasses to elevate your vegetarian pairings?
 I love this set of elegant glasses, they’re durable, hand-blown, and pair with everything from Chianti to Chardonnay.